-Exigent circumstances exist where there is an immediate threat to public safety, an active attempt by a suspect to destroy evidence or escape, or in instances of community caretaking where an immediate response is required.
+Exigent circumstances exist where there is an immediate threat to public safety, an active attempt by a suspect to destroy evidence or escape, or in instances of community caretaking (e.g. an objectively reasonable basis to believe there is a need to protect or preserve life or avoid serious injury) where an immediate response is required.
 Officers cannot create the exigent circumstances to permit a warrantless search.